GoldwinXS/pygame-strategy-game/README.md

 When I have time someday I’ll finish the UI and explanations, then package it as a .app.
 That’s a little ways away though.

 ## known issues ##
-Some operating systems may not have a suitable font, so all text might appear as squares.
+- Some operating systems may not have a suitable font, so all text might appear as squares.
 Will fix someday...
+- Music has been disabled for better compatability.